lambdaclass/lambdaworks_stark_platinum/docs/src/starks/protocol.md

 In this section we describe precisely the STARKs protocol used in Lambdaworks.

-We begin by fixng notation for most of the relevant objects and values to refer to them later on.
+We begin by fixing notation for most of the relevant objects and values to refer to them later on.

 ## General notation